chadkluck/serverless-sam-8ball-example/README.md

 `sam logs -n EightBallFunction --stack-name sam-8ball-test`

 By default this will be 10 minutes worth of logs.
 You can specify start and end times as well.
-You'll have to Google how to do that later othwerwise you'll never get through this README.
+You'll have to Google how to do that later otherwise you'll never get through this README.

 You can also get continuous logs: